abajwa-hw/nifi-service-clustered/README.md

 - Then you can click on 'Add Service' from the 'Actions' dropdown menu in the bottom left of the Ambari dashboard:

-On bottom left -> Actions -> Add service -> check NiFi server -> Next -> Next -> Change any config you like (e.g. install dir, port, setup_prebuilt or values in nifi.properties) -> Next -> Deploy
+On bottom left -> Actions -> Add service -> check NiFi -> Next -> Scroll down to Nifi node and click + to add Nifi nodes -> Next -> Change any config you like (e.g. install dir, port or values in nifi.properties) -> Next -> Deploy

   - By default:
     - Port is set to 9090